 Tires, wheels, terrains, and environments

-This means that you can very much ride the Hiboy Max3 in all kinds of terrains, not just city streets, but you’ll also rarely deal with a flat tire throughout the year.
+This means that you can pretty much ride the Hiboy Max3 in all kinds of terrains, not just city streets, but you’ll also rarely deal with a flat tire throughout the year.

 Unfortunately, the scooter has no built-in suspension system and only relies on its pneumatic tire for all shock absorption needed during the ride.

-This isn’t a very surprising turn of events, as the Hiboy Max3 is, after all, a budget option and you can’t have everything and get it for a small price.
-But it’s still something you might want to consider if you are looking for top-level riding comfort.
+This isn’t a very surprising turn of events, as the Hiboy Max3 is, after all, a budget option.
+Still, this is something you might want to consider if you are looking for top-level riding comfort, in which case you may want to check out my guide on the best electric scooters with suspension.

 Lights and night use